stbiadmin/diu-halu/README.md

-# DoDHaluEval: Department of Defense Hallucination Evaluation Benchmark
+# DoDHaluEval: Department of Defense Hallucination Evaluation Framework

-DoDHaluEval is a comprehensive framework for creating and evaluating hallucination benchmarks specifically designed for Department of Defense knowledge domains.
-The system provides end-to-end capabilities for processing DoD documents, generating hallucination-prone prompts, creating controlled responses, and evaluating detection methods using state-of-the-art techniques.
+DoDHaluEval is a comprehensive, production-ready framework for creating and evaluating hallucination benchmarks specifically designed for Department of Defense knowledge domains.
+The system provides end-to-end capabilities for processing DoD documents, generating hallucination-prone prompts, creating controlled responses using multiple methodologies, and evaluating detection methods using state-of-the-art techniques.

 ## Overview